 Hines Market Square Residential Project

 Ms. Derby provided a brief history of the project and presented the TIRZ #3 Downtown Living Program (“DLP”) application.
-She stated that the project had been vetted and approved by the Economic Development Committee (the “EDC”).
+She stated that the project had been vetted and recommended by the Economic Development Committee (the “EDC”).

 Following discussion, upon a motion made by Director Sabino and seconded by Director Flowers, the Board unanimously voted to enter into an agreement with Hines under the DLP, authorize the execution of the developer agreement by the Chairman and/or designee, and contingent upon the approval of the Houston Downtown Management District (“HDMD”) Board of Directors.